jameelhanouneh/business-intelligence-data-warehouse-project/README.md

 It showcases the full lifecycle of a modern data solution:

-Data Sources → Data Warehouse → Analytics → BI Dashboard (Coming Soon)
+Data Sources → Data Warehouse → Analytics → BI Dashboard

 The project is designed as a portfolio to highlight practical skills in **data engineering**, **data analytics**, and **business intelligence**.